vlingo/xoom-examples/xoom-eventjournal/README.md

 xoom-eventjournal example
 ===========================

-Usually event journals are used with vlingo/lattice, however, this is an example on how to use it directly to share the basics.
+Usually event journals are used with VLINGO XOOM Lattice, however, this is an example on how to use it directly to share the basics.

 This requires a PostgreSQL database running in your machine, if you